 - COSI - Bringing special science programs to our children and families, providing curriculum kits for classroom use and offering professional development opportunities for staff.

 - Early Head Start - Expanding access to high quality services for low income infants, toddlers and their families.
 This program is led by The Ohio State University Schoenbaum Family Center and functions as a collaboration of Columbus’ leading community agencies focused on the education and welfare of our children and their families.

 - Local Matters - Bringing food education and cooking-based activities to our students at all of our centers.

-- Preschool Poets - The Ohio Arts Council sponsors artist-in-residence, Nancy Kangas, to do poetry-making workshops with the students at our Champion Avenue Location.
-Their poems will be used featured in a series of short films pairing the kids' words with animations.
+- Preschool Poets - The Ohio Arts Council sponsors artist-in-residence, Nancy Kangas, to do poetry-making workshops with our preschool students.
+Their poems have been featured in a series of short films pairing the kids' words with animations.